Bexhill-on-Sea: History

-It was the 7th Earl De La Warr who decided to transform the small rural village of Bexhill into an exclusive seaside resort.
+It was Reginald Sackville, 7th Earl De La Warr who decided to transform the small rural village of Bexhill into an exclusive seaside resort.
 He contracted the builder, John Webb, to construct the first sea wall and to lay out De La Warr Parade.
 Webb, in part payment for his work, was given all the land extending from Sea Road to the Polegrove, south of the railway line.

 Opened in 1890, the luxurious Sackville Hotel was built for the 7th Earl De La Warr and originally included a house for the use of his family.
-In 1891 Viscount Cantelupe, his eldest surviving son, married Muriel Brassey, the daughter of Sir Thomas and the late Annie, Lady Brassey of Normanhurst Court near Bexhill.
+In 1891 George West, Viscount Cantelupe, his eldest surviving son, married Muriel Brassey, the daughter of Sir Thomas and the late Annie, Lady Brassey of Normanhurst Court near Bexhill.
 The Manor House was fully refurbished so that Lord and Lady Cantelupe could live in style as Lord and Lady of the Manor.
-Finally, the 7th Earl De La Warr transferred control of his Bexhill estate to Viscount Cantelupe when the 7th Earl De La Warr died in 1896.
+Finally, when the 7th Earl De La Warr died in 1896, he transferred control of his Bexhill estate to Viscount Cantelupe.

 Viscount Cantelupe became the 8th Earl De La Warr.
 At this time he organised the building on the sea front of the Kursaal, a pavilion for refined entertainment and relaxation.
 He also had a bicycle track made, with a cycle chalet, at the eastern end of De La Warr Parade.
 These amenities were provided to promote the new resort.
 Meanwhile, many independent schools were being attracted to the expanding town due to its health-giving reputation.
 The railway came through Bexhill in 1846, the first railway station being a small country halt situated roughly where Sainsbury's car park is today.
 This was some distance from the village on the hill.
 A new station, north of Devonshire Square, was opened in 1891 to serve the growing resort.
-In 1902 the current railway station was opened and a Bexhill West Station was built for the newly built Crowhurst Branch Line.
+In 1902 the current railway station was opened, and a Bexhill West Station was built for the newly built Crowhurst Branch Line.